My 11-month-old son has had several wheezing episodes recently. Does this mean he has asthma?

 Not necessarily.
 Not all children who have wheezing episodes will develop asthma, and not all children who have asthma wheeze.

-Wheezing is a whistling sound made during breathing.
+Wheezing is a whistling sound made while breathing.
 Because a child's airways are so small, any lower respiratory infection — such as respiratory syncytial virus (RSV) — can cause wheezing in children.
 Sometimes a choking episode causes wheezing.
-In other cases, factors such as a structural abnormality in the airways or an issue with the vocal cords contribute to wheezing in children.
+In other cases, wheezing can be caused by a structural abnormality in the airways or an issue with the vocal cords.